Our Walkathon Fundraising Websites Make It Easy to Raise Money Online

 A Color Run is a non-competitive walkathon or Fun Run where participants and observers throw brightly colored paint on the runners.
-All participants should wear white to start to make the most of the colorful splashes.
+All participants should wear white to make the most of the colorful splashes.
 Color run fundraisers are safe for everyone to participate in when using non-toxic paint.
-They are a great spin on a classic walkathon and a popular choice for nonprofit and school fundraising events.LEARN MORE
+Color runs offer a great spin on a classic walkathon and are a popular choice for nonprofit and school fundraising events.Learn More

 The power of a walkathon peer-to-peer fundraising campaign lies in your participants’ fundraising abilities.
-As your participants tap into their social network, new people are introduced to your organization and many of them are likely to become donors, if only for this event.
-If your organization has decided to host a crowdfunding walkathon, the percentage of your participants that fundraise will likely be a key metric of your success.
-We often see events where participation rate, as defined by the number of participants that have raised at least one donation for the organization, is less than 20%.
-Find out how to make your walkathon participation high for a successful fundraising walk.LEARN MORE
+As your participants tap into their social network, new people are introduced to your organization, and many will likely become donors.
+If your organization has decided to host a walkathon, the percentage of your participants that fundraise will likely be a key metric of your success.
+Find out how to raise your walkathon participation rate for a successful fundraising walk.Learn More

-During a walkathon where adults are doing their thing, keeping young children on the walking path may be difficult.
-Give your kids their own crowdfunding activity.
-An obstacle course on the side gives them a way to contribute to fundraising.
-This is also a great addition to a School Fun Run.
-Easy to create obstacle courses can include old tires, mud pits or crawling obstacles.
-The course can be broken-up into sections with teams, where young participants can tag or pass a baton to team members to begin the next part of the course, or they can be completed per person in an obstacle course fundraiser.LEARN MORE
+An obstacle course can be a great stand-alone alternative or addition to a School Fun Run.
+Try this out this year if your walk event needs a new twist!
+Easy-to-create obstacle courses can include old tires, mud pits, or crawling obstacles.
+The course can be broken up into sections with teams, where young participants can tag or pass a baton to team members to begin the next part of the course, or they can be completed per person in an obstacle course fundraiser.Learn More

-Never forget that the success of your walk-a-thon fundraiser lies largely in the success of your individual participants’ ability to fundraise.
-One of your biggest jobs as a walk-a-thon administrator is to support your walkers, making it fun and easy for them to fundraise for your cause.
-This article describes in detail five steps for doing this successfully: helping your participants prepare for the walk, making fundraising easy and personal for your participants, providing sample forms to participants, and finally motivating your walkers by providing incentives and prizes.LEARN MORE
+The success of your walk-a-thon fundraiser lies largely in the success of your participants’ ability to fundraise.
+One of your biggest jobs as an event administrator is to support your walkers, making it easy for them to fundraise for your cause.
+This article describes in detail five steps for doing this successfully: helping participants prepare for the walk, making fundraising easy and personal, providing sample forms to participants, and motivating walkers by providing incentives.Learn More